Our complete guide to horseback riding in Kyrgyzstan in 2025

 1- Song Kul Lake

 This is THE most popular horse trek in the country!
-And for a good reason: the scenery around this lake, perched at an altitude of 3,000m, is magnificent.
-The mountains and high meadows surrounding the lake are covered with yurt camps and livestock herds.
+And not for nothing, the scenery around this lake perched at an altitude of 3,000 m is magnificent.
+The mountains and high meadows surrounding the lake are covered with nomadic yurt camps.
 Between the hordes of horses and the thick smoke escaping from the yurts, it’s a complete change of scenery.
-Horse rides around the lake are generally organized over 2 or 3 days, with overnight stays in yurts.
+Horse-riding tours around Lake Song Kul are generally organized over 2 or 3 days, with overnight stays in a yurt.
 A once-in-a-lifetime experience!
 In the following paragraph, we’ll give you all our tips for discovering this mythical lake.

 2- Chong-Kemin Park

-Wild and relatively untouched by tourists, Chong-Kemin National Park offers several itineraries ranging from 1 to 3 days for horseback excursions.
-Between pine forests, high-altitude meadows and glacial lakes, the scenery is varied and sumptuous.
+Wild and relatively untouched by tourism, Chong-Kemin National Park offers several 1 to 3-day itineraries for horseback excursions.
+Between pine forests, high-altitude meadows and glacial lakes, the scenery is varied and equally sumptuous.
 You’ll find our recommendations for visiting this valley and finding nomads to rent horses in our Explore Kyrgyzstan guide (see routes 3 and 4).

-Famous among Kyrgyz, Sary-Chelek Lake, at an altitude of 1873 m, is a true haven of peace.
-From the village of Arkyt, a well-maintained dirt track, some 20 km long leads to the lake’s southern shore.
+Perched at an altitude of 1873 m, the Sary-Chelek lake, which is very popular with Kyrgyz people, is a real haven of peace.
+From the village of Arkyt, a well-maintained dirt track (level 2) some 20 km long leads to the southern shore of the lake.
 The reserve contains a total of seven lakes with numerous hiking trails of varying degrees of maintenance.
 This turquoise lake surrounded by forests is ideal for a multi-day trek on horseback.

 5- Lake Köl-Suu

 Lake Kol-Suu is undoubtedly one of the most beautiful lakes in Kyrgyzstan.
-Intense blue in color, the lake meanders for some 16 km between high granite cliffs.
-Situated along the Chinese border, Lake Kol-Suu is particularly isolated and requires a border permit.
-Allow 5 hours’ driving on a stony track, and a 4×4 is recommended (see route 19 in the Explore Kyrgyzstan guide).
+The intensely blue lake meanders for around 16 km between high granite cliffs.
+Located along the Chinese border, Lake Kol-Suu is particularly isolated, and a border permit is required.
+Allow 5 hours’ driving on a stony track, a 4×4 is recommended (see route 19 in the Explore Kyrgyzstan guide).
 Once you’ve arrived at the yurt camp, allow a day on horseback to enjoy Lake Kol-Suu and the surrounding area.

 6- Jirgalan

 There are many possibilities for 1 to 5-day excursions on foot or horseback around this small village.
-However, we noticed that prices were higher than elsewhere.
+We did notice, however, that prices were higher than elsewhere.

 7- Tash-Rabat and Chatyr Kul

-The area around the Tash-Rabat caravanserai is perfect for hiking and horse-riding.
-There are 1-5 day itineraries across the At-Bashi mountain range to Lake Chatyr-Kul.
-The surroundings are magnificent, especially the crossing of the Tash-Rabat pass at 3,964 m, with superb views over the great Chatyr-Kul lake.
+The area around the Tash-Rabat caravanserai is ideal for hiking and horse-riding.
+There are 1- to 5-day itineraries across the At-Bashi mountain range to Lake Chatyr-Kul.
+The surrounding area is magnificent, especially the Tash-Rabat pass at 3,964 m, with its superb views over the great Chatyr-Kul lake.
 A border permit is required to use the hiking trails leading down to the lake.
-Don’t hesitate to ask at the various yurt camps about possible routes.
+Don’t hesitate to ask at the various yurt camps about possible itineraries.
 It’s also possible to take a 3-day horseback ride from the village of Kuzul-Yuu, not far from Naryn.
-This trek takes in Lake Chatyr Kul and ends at the Tash-Rabat caravanserai.
+This hike takes in Lake Chatyr Kul and ends at the Tash-Rabat caravanserai.
 This little-known itinerary is well worth a visit!

 8- Saimaluu Tash

 Accessible in half a day on foot or horseback from the new Chaek-Kazarman road, the famous Saimaluu Tash archaeological site is home to over 10,000 perfectly preserved rock engravings.
-From depictions of domestic and wild animals to scenes of life, hunting and ritual dances, these petroglyphs, over 3,000 years old, represent an archaeological treasure trove of worldwide scientific significance.
+Between representations of domestic and wild animals, scenes of life, hunting and ritual dances, these petroglyphs, over 3,000 years old, represent an archaeological treasure trove of worldwide scientific significance.
 This open-air petroglyph field is the largest collection in Central Asia.

-If you’re looking for a hike off the beaten track, then the Suusamyr Valley is the destination for you.
-Located near Bishkek, this valley, perched at an altitude of 2,200 m, is home to many shepherd families who take advantage of its lush green meadows in summer to graze their cattle.
+If you’re looking for a trek off the beaten track, then the Suusamyr Valley is the destination for you.
+Situated not far from Bishkek, this valley, perched at an altitude of 2,200 m, is home to many shepherd families who take advantage of its green meadows in summer to graze their livestock.
 This is an opportunity to discover nomadic traditions (equestrian games such as Kok-Boru, traditional songs, etc.) with the super guide Temirkhan.

 10- Lake Kol Ukok